BillRaymond/agile-in-action-minima/_posts/2023-05-30-align-with-yourself-align-with-your-teams.md

     fieldGroup: guest-details
 type: podcast
 ---
-🎙️ Align your actions with purpose to 🏆 achieve personal agility
+🎙️ Align your actions with your purpose to 🏆 achieve personal agility

 We are excited to have Peter B. Stevens, creator of The Personal Agility System, as a guest on today's podcast.
 Peter shares how reflecting on your personal goals will help you on your path to agility.